- Name: Pedro Rizzo

 Pedro Rizzo Wiki Update Wiki

-A powerful striker, Rizzo has knocked out top heavyweights such as Dan Severn, Andrei Arlovski, and Jeff Monson during his career.
-He also possesses a knockout win over Josh Barnett, a feat which is exceedingly hard to accomplish.
+Rizzo has knocked out top heavyweights such as Dan Severn, Andrei Arlovski, and Jeff Monson during his career.
+He also possesses a knockout win over Josh Barnett, a feat which is very hard to accomplish.
 Known as much for his punishing leg kicks as for his punches, in multiple interviews UFC Hall of Famer Randy Couture said that he still bears a knot in his quadriceps from one of his battles with Rizzo from 2001.

 He began training at 14 under Marcos Ruas, becoming a valued apprentice of his Vale Tudo style.
 Adding to this, he took multiple trips over the years to train at the renowned "Chakuriki Dojo" in Holland, and also debuted under MMA rules for the first time in that country.

 Since his competitive career has wound down, Rizzo has started doing seminars, and mentoring fighters from stables including 'Team Nogueira' and 'Nova Uniao.
 He has worked extensivley with former WEC/UFC Champion José Aldo, who has fought with a similar style to his own.
 Aldo has stated previously, that he has taken great inspiration from watching both Rizzo and Marcos Ruas fights growing up.
 Top heavyweight-kickboxing contender and MMA prospect, Anderson "Braddock" Silva - is another notable fighter who Rizzo has mentored and helped to train for his fights.